equalframework/equal-doc/docs/usage/model-definition.md

-Every class inherits from a common ancestor:\\ the  `Model` class declared in the `qinoa\orm` namespace and defined in `/lib/qinoa/orm/Model.class.php`
+Every class inherits from a common ancestor: the  `Model` class declared in the `qinoa\orm` namespace and defined in `/lib/qinoa/orm/Model.class.php`

-Using eQual API, a class is always referred to with the package name to which it belongs.
+Using eQual API, a class is always referred to with the package name to which it belongs (packages are used as namespaces).

 The syntax is : `package_name\class_name` (ex. :'school\Teacher').